sighupio/fury-distribution/README.md

 ## Overview

+Kubernetes Fury Distribution (KFD) is a [CNCF certified](https://landscape.cncf.io/?selected=fury-distribution) battle-tested Kubernetes distribution based purely on upstream Kubernetes.

+It is developed and maintained by [SIGHUP](https://sighup.io/), and it is fully open source.

+> 🎯 The goal of Fury is to turn any standard Kubernetes cluster into a fully-configured production-grade cluster.

+## Un-distribution model

+KFD uses an **un-distribution model**.
+This means that we:

+- Rely only on open source solutions.
+- Are free from vendor lock-in.
+- Stay close to upstream Kubernetes and the cloud native landscape.
+- Choose and configure a set of battle-tested open source tools.

 ## Architecture

-Kubernetes Fury Distribution was designed as a modular Kubernetes distribution.
+Kubernetes Fury Distribution is structured on modules, and each module has a set of packages.

-This modular design makes it possible to extend the distribution with new features.
+- A package is a single unit of functionality.
+- A module groups together packages that are functionally related.

+> All modules are open source, widely used, easily customizable, and pre-configured with sane defaults.

+The standard way to deploy KFD is to:

+- Deploy all the [Core Modules](#-core-modules) of the distribution
+- Deploy (if needed) any of the [Addon modules](#-addon-modules)

 ### Core Modules

-The core modules provides essential functionality to the distribution.
+Core modules provides essential functionality to the distribution.

 <p align="center">
   <img src="docs/assets/fury-core-modules.png" width="400px"/>